 Neal Smith National Wildlife Refuge staff provides environmental education programs for selected partner schools, partner teachers, and scout groups.
 Neal Smith NWR also offers field trip environmental education experiences for non-partner schools and teachers.
 Learn moreLearn More

 We carry avast array of prairie literature, children’s books, non-fiction works, field guides, along with refuge t-shirts, artwork, postcards, toys, and Federal duck stamps.

-See our Summer 2016 Activity Guide for classes, hikes, and special events!
-Summer 2016 Activity Guide
+See our Fall 2016 Activity Guide for classes, hikes, and special events!

 “What is a winter prairie?
 A winter prairie is fresh, cold and pretty.
 The landscape is filled with deep snow and dead plants but the beauty of it is fascinating.
 I feel peacefulness on the prairie.
 Animal prints follow my every step.”